Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 The most formal occasion where you will always need to wear a vest is a black-tie event.

-In this case, your vest (or preferably waistcoat) can have lapels and be manufactured from the same fabric and color as the rest of your tuxedo.
+In this case, your vest (or, preferably, waistcoat) can have lapels and be made from the same fabric and color as the rest of your tuxedo.
 Oh, and you have to wear a tuxedo for black-tie events, not a suit.

 Waistcoat or cummerbund for black-tie events